pavancv/chintana_website_src/README.md

 # chintana_website_src

 ## Motivation
-I found that गीताविवृत्ति by Sri RaghavendarTheertha Swamy is not available online (natively).
+I found that गीताविवृत्ति by Sri Raghavendra Theertha Swamy is not available online (natively).
 Most complete website for Bhagavadgeeta:- https://www.gitasupersite.iitk.ac.in/.  does not have commentary by SriRaghavendra Theerta.
 Hence this attempt.

-### Vision
-    Website for easy reading of BhagavadGeeta and Other philosophy books

 Most of us rely on scanned pages or Old style hard copy books.
 They have obvious disadvantages to having native online version (not scanned).